cofoundry-cms/Cofoundry.Docs/src/Content Management/Data Model Annotations/Dates & Times.md

 For a timezone-sensitive value use [`[DateAndTimeLocal]`](#dateandtimelocal).

 A nullable `DateTime` or `DateTimeOffset` property type indicates the property is optional, whilst `string` properties are optional by default and the `[Required]` should be used to mark them as required.

-*Note: The field is rendered using a native datetime-local input field, which (as of Jan 2021) is supported in mobile and chromium-based browsers, but not FireFox or desktop Safari.
-See [docs on MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/datetime-local#browser_compatibility)* for up to date information.

 #### Optional parameters